fastapi/sqlmodel/docs/tutorial/fastapi/simple-hero-api.md

 ## Run the **FastAPI** Server in Production Mode

-The development mode should not be used in production, as it includes automatic reload by default it consumes much more resources than necessary, and it would be more error-prone, etc.
+The development mode should not be used in production: it includes automatic reload by default, which consumes far more resources than necessary and is more error-prone.

 For production, use `fastapi run` instead of `fastapi dev`: